POSTED August 10, 2021

 The Ultimate Guide To Manifolds, Risers & Exhaust Elbows On A Boat

-With so many different types of manifolds, risers and exhaust elbows fitted to boat engines, it can be very confusing understanding at what intervals they require maintenance.
+There’s a plethora of manifolds, risers and exhaust elbows fitted to boat engines out there.
+It can be very confusing understanding at what intervals they require maintenance.
 To help keep it relevant, we’ve split this up into petrol and diesel engines.
-With diesel engines, you’ll typically hear about the “exhaust elbow” while on petrol engines it’s more common to hear about the “manifolds and risers”.
+With diesel engines, you’ll typically hear about the “exhaust elbow”.
+Conversely, on petrol engines it’s more common to hear about the “manifolds and risers”.

-Manifolds and risers are used to collect the exhaust gases from the engine, cool them down, and also allow the cooling water to exit.
+Manifolds and risers are used to collect exhaust gases from the engine.
+They also cool them down, and allow cooling water to exit.
 On a petrol engine they are subjected to high temperatures and often saltwater, resulting in a very tough life.
-All water cooled marine engines will likely have some sort of manifold or exhaust elbow (including generators), although some can be coolant cooled as opposed to saltwater cooled.
+All water cooled marine engines will likely have some sort of manifold or exhaust elbow.
+This also includes generators.
+Although some can be coolant cooled as opposed to saltwater cooled.

 Petrol manifolds and risers

-The two most common manifolds and risers found in Australia are Mercruiser and Volvo Penta, which we will focus on in this article.
-The two main styles are defined as “wet joint” and “dry joint” which determines where the water flows.
-Dry joint refers to where the water flows between the manifolds and risers, implying that it’s gasketed in a separate area to the exhaust gases.
-Wet joint typically uses one gasket between the exhaust and water, making it more prone to leaking water back into the engine.
-To identify the correct service intervals, you need to figure out if the manifolds and risers are coolant/freshwater cooled, or raw/saltwater cooled.
+The two most common manifolds and risers found in Australia are Mercruiser and Volvo Penta.
+We will cover both in this article.
+The two main styles are defined as “wet joint” and “dry joint” which determines where water flows.
+Dry joint means the water flows between the manifolds and risers implying it’s gasketed separately to the exhaust gases.
+Wet joint typically uses one gasket between the exhaust and water.
+This makes it more prone to leaking water back into the engine.
+To identify the correct service intervals, you need to figure out the cooling needs.
+Whether a) if the manifolds and risers are coolant/freshwater cooled, or b) raw/saltwater cooled.

 How long do dry joint manifolds and risers last?